Analytic vectors in continuous p-adic representations: Fr echet-Stein algebras

-We mention another important feature of $\Dg$ in case $G$ is additionally a uniform pro-$p$ group $G$.
-Each algebra $\Dgor$ carries the (separated and exhaustive) norm filtration defined by the additive subgroups and $F^{s+}_r\Dgor$ (defined as $F^s_r\Dgor$ via replacing $\leq$ by $<$) for $s\in\R$.
+We mention another important feature of $\Dg$ in case $G_0$ is a uniform pro-$p$ group.
+Each algebra $\Dgor$ carries the filtration defined by the additive subgroups and $F^{s+}_r\Dgor$ (defined as $F^s_r\Dgor$ via replacing $\leq$ by $<$) for $s\in\R$.
 Put